Big Jim Colosimo: Betrayal

 When Prohibition went into effect in 1920, Torrio pushed for the gang to enter into bootlegging, but Colosimo stubbornly refused.
 In March 1920, Colosimo secured an uncontested divorce from Moresco.
-A month later, he and Dale Winter eloped to West Baden Springs, Indiana.
+A month later, he and singer Dale Winter, the star attraction at his club, eloped to West Baden Springs, Indiana.
 Upon their return, he bought a home on the South Side.
 On May 11, 1920, Colosimo drove to Colosimo's Cafe to meet an associate he had never met before.
 He was shot and killed a few minutes after entering the restaurant by a gunman hiding in the cloak room.
 A bullet entered Colosimo's brain, behind his right ear.
 Contract killer Frankie Yale had allegedly traveled from New York to Chicago and personally killed longtime gang boss Colosimo at the behest of Torrio.
 Although suspected by Chicago police, Yale was never officially charged.
 Colosimo was allegedly murdered because he stood in the way of his gang making bootlegging profits, having "gone soft" after his marriage with Winter.

-Colosimo was the first gang leader to organize the disparate parts of Chicago's crime scene.
+Colosimo was a gang leader to organize the disparate parts of Chicago's crime scene.
 After his death, Torrio took over his gang, later to be replaced by Al Capone.
 His mob eventually became the infamous Chicago Outfit that ruled over some parts of the city.

 Colosimo was interred at Oak Woods Cemetery in Chicago, in a lavish funeral witnessed by 5,000 mourners.
+His pall bearers, actual and honorary, included three judges, eight aldermen, a congressman, and several ward bosses.